Given an array of integers nums

 return [i, j]

-A more efficient approach involves using a hash map (dictionary in Python).
-We iterate through the array, and for each number, we check if the complement (target - number) exists in the hash map.
-If it does, we have found our pair.
-If not, we add the number and its index to the hash map.
+A more efficient solution involves using a hash map (dictionary in Python).
+The algorithm iterates through the array once.
+For each number, it checks if the complement (target - number) is already in the hash map.
+If it is, the indices of the current number and its complement are returned.
+If not, the current number and its index are added to the hash map.

 def twoSum_optimal(nums, target):